risc0/risc0/docs/metal-optimization-progress.md

   `Fp` / `FpExt` was tested as a compiler-sensitivity hypothesis.
 It rebuilt and initially passed focused `sltiu`, but the 20-run loop still failed after `evalCheck`, so that change was not kept.
+- Forcing `eval_check_metal_*` to dispatch one thread per threadgroup is also only a partial diagnostic.
+With that local experiment, the 20-run `sltiu` dual-HAL loop and full serial dual-HAL rv32im suite passed, which points at threadgroup/compiler scheduling pressure.
+But the non-dual full-Metal serial suite still failed with `Poly check failed` in `remu` and `srai`, so the one-threadgroup change is not a correctness fix and was not kept.
 - The guest `risc0-zkvm-methods-cpp-crates` `blst_*` link failure was caused by the guest C compiler being set to the RISC-V GCC while `AR` was left unset on macOS.
 The `cc` crate fell back to `/usr/bin/ar`, producing a 96-byte empty